rootx90/Cyber-Security-Notes/02-WAPT-notes/WAPT-Notes/03-Module/25_lecture.md

     - STEP 4.1 : in search bar -> write batman , output : u'll get `batman` as it is
     - so in search input bar , no validation implemented cuz we're getting results as same as we searched <br>
         so to test whether there's validation applied or not - we'll make a JS payload
-    - STEP 4.2 : finding answer of 1st ques of Reflected XSS
+    - STEP 4.2 : finding answer of Q1 of Reflected XSS
         - STEP 4.2.0 : in search bar -> write `<script>alert("Hello")</script>` -> hit enter <br>
             output : alert popup shown with "Hello" message
-        - STEP 4.2.1 : in popup -> click ok , output : ThereIsMoreToXssThanYouThink - answer of 1st ques of Reflected XSS
+        - STEP 4.2.1 : in popup -> click ok , output : ThereIsMoreToXssThanYouThink - answer of Q1 of Reflected XSS
-        - STEP 4.2.2 : in tryhackme -> paste `ThereIsMoreToXssThanYouThink` answer in 2nd ques
+        - STEP 4.2.2 : in tryhackme -> paste `ThereIsMoreToXssThanYouThink` answer in Q2
-    - STEP 4.3 : finding answer of 2nd ques of Reflected XSS
+    - STEP 4.3 : finding answer of Q2 of Reflected XSS
-        - 2nd ques of Reflected XSS - means show the name of the IP-Address in alert popup
+        - Q2 of Reflected XSS - means show the name of the IP-Address in alert popup
         - STEP 4.3.0 : in search bar -> write `<script>alert(window.location.hostname)</script>` -> click "search" btn or hit enter <br>
             output : IP-address i.e 10.10.97.236 in alert popup
-        - STEP 4.3.1 : in alert popup -> click ok , output : ReflectiveXss4TheWin - answer of 2nd ques of Reflected XSS
+        - STEP 4.3.1 : in alert popup -> click ok , output : ReflectiveXss4TheWin - answer of Q2 of Reflected XSS
     - STEP 4.4 : click "Why does this work?" toggle <br>
         Ans : in reflected Xss ur payload - once u giving ur input as same we're getting output & no sanitization/encoding happening
         <br>- `<h6>You Searched for: [Your input will be input directly in here]</h6>` : means whatever u give input <br>